Profiling

 • gst-report-1.0 generates the trace file the below two goals as following:

-• It display CPU usage, time usage, and execution time amon the elements.
+• It displays CPU usage, time usage, and execution time among the elements.
 We can easily profile who spends CPU resource mostly.

-• It generate a performance graph from a GStreamer pipeline.
+• It generates a performance graph from a GStreamer pipeline.
 The graph shows a transfer size as well as CPU usage, time usage, and execution time.

 Prerequisite